 I am now 3 years cancer free and while I have a pretty high risk of recurrence, I have chosen not to let fear creep in.
 If I’m not here for a long time, I want to be here for a good time— I want to feel ALIVE.
 And alive to me is a big ass spirit and big ass dreams, no fear included.”

 This story was submitted to Love What Matters by Lianne Saffer of Portland, OR.
-You can follow her journey on Instagram, Facebook, and her website.
+You can follow her journey on Instagram and Facebook.
 Submit your own story here, and be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.

 Read more stories like this here: